-A timeline for a new MTSU Faculty-Led education abroad Summer 2018 or Winter 2018-19 programs is available in the Faculty Led Handbook in Section III.
+A timeline for a new MTSU Signature Program for Summer 2018 or Winter 2018-19 terms is available in the Faculty Led Handbook in Section III.
 Timeline, pages 2-4.
 Faculty who want to teach on a consortia program will have a different timeline with much earlier deadlines.

 - You MUST type in the number of student participants at the top or the spreadsheet will not automatically calculate.

 - Only the yellow boxes in column B will automatically calculate.